Grennith/Map-A-Droid/docs/source/setup/installation_database.rst

 * (Tutorial from RocketMap) `Installing MySQL <https://rocketmap.readthedocs.io/en/develop/basic-install/mysql.html>`_

-You will also need to create the `trshash` table using the following query
+A new table, called ``trshash`` will be created at the first run.
+You can create it manually using the following query:

 .. code-block:: sql